 - Before forging ahead with applications, ensure how you will manage the funds for the entire duration of the course.
 Do not underestimate your expenses.
 If the University page says you will require a certain amount of money per month, you most likely will need that much money.

 - Finally, send in your applications to the universities you have shortlisted, and wait for them to revert.
 If you get selected by more than one University, the ball is in your court and you can take your decision based on which University best suits your requirements.

-Making such important decisions is, of course, easier said than done.
+Making such important decisions is of course, easier said than done.
 Even the best of us need a helping hand in selecting our University, country, and course.
 A good place to get help is a foreign education consultancy.
-Every city has plenty of such counselors, but make sure you put your faith in the right people to help you achieve your goals.
+Every city has plenty of such counsellors, but make sure you put your faith in the right people to help you achieve your goals.